fiyinadedigba/random-number-order-1-10/README.md

 ## Project Description

-This project provides multiple Bash-based implementations for generating a **random permutation of integers from 1 to 10**, ensuring:
+This project provides multiple Bash-based implementations for generating a **random order of numbers from 1 to 10**, ensuring:

-- Each number appears **exactly once**
+- Each number appears **only once**
 - The order is **randomized each time**

 Three implementations are included: